Hospital Discounted Care

 If you do NOT have health insurance:

-~ The hospital must see if you are eligible for the following:
+~ The hospital must see if you qualify for:

-> Public health coverage and discount programs like Health First Colorado, Child Health Plus (CHP+), Emergency Medicaid, Colorado Indigent Care
+> Public health coverage and discount programs like Health First Colorado, Child Health Plan Plus (CHP+), Emergency Medicaid, and hospital

 If you have health insurance:

-~ You must ask to be checked for eligibility for discounts and public health coverage programs.
+~ You must ask the hospital in writing for your case to be checked for mistakes.

-Before sending your bill to collections, a hospital or provider who works at the hospital must:
+Before sending your bill to collections, the biller must:

 ~ Do what is listed above.

-~ Explain all the services and fees on your bill in your primary language.
+~ Explain all the services and fees on your bill.
+They must do this in the language you prefer.

-~ Bill your insurance (if you have insurance).
+~ Bill your insurance (if you have insurance) before making a payment plan.

-~ Notify you they may send you to collections.
+~ Tell you in writing 30 days before they send you to collections.

-If your bill is sent to collections without doing all the steps listed above, you can take legal action.
+If your bill is sent to collections without doing all the steps listed above, you can file a complaint.
+You can also take legal action.

-You can file a complaint if you feel that any of your rights listed above have not been met.
+You can file a complaint if you feel any of your rights have not been met.

-Complaints can also be filed with the Department of Health Care Policy and Financing.
+You can file a complaint with the Department of Health Care Policy and Financing.

 Important Program Documents